CROWN.

 Herbert Reitschuler, Sabine Stanek (November 28, 2022)

-The KHM project team brings together art historians, conservators and scientists benefiting from their expertise, know-how and respective approaches to develop a collaborative and interdisciplinary research platform.
+The KHM project team brought together art historians, conservators, and scientists, benefiting from their expertise, know-how, and respective approaches to develop a collaborative and interdisciplinary research platform.

-Moreover, we plan to discuss and debate preparation, implementation and findings with international experts from relevant specialized fields, to share experiences and discuss methods and aims.
+Moreover, we discussed and debated preparation, implementation, and findings with international experts from relevant specialized fields, to share experiences and discuss methods and aims.

 Conservation Sciences